pace/openfsc-spec/1.0/openfsc-spec.md

 Direction: **Server → Client**

 Get the current prices for all available products in the form of price per litre.
-The client needs to make sure that all prices have been transmitted with PRICE notifications before he can send an OK to conclude the PRICES request.
+The client needs to make sure that all prices have been transmitted with PRICE notifications before they can send an OK to conclude the PRICES request.
 In case of an error the client returns an ERR message.

 Arguments: **None**